alwaysmk37/allNotes/README.md

 # allNotes
-notes app usinf fastapi and mongodb
+notes app using fastapi and mongodb